 An hon.
-Member: Ale dow ta!
+Member: Ale do ta!

-Mrs Navarre-Marie: M. le président, je disais au début de mon discours que selon Erskine May, le Speaker is expected to lay aside any Party or group affiliation.
-Hors, à peine avait-il été nommé au poste de Speaker que Monsieur Duval s'est empressé d'honorer ses nouveaux amis politiques en participant dans un événement éminemment politique dans la circonscription No. 6.
+Mrs Navarre-Marie: M. le président, je disais au début de mon discours que, selon Erskine May, le Speaker is expected to lay aside any Party or group affiliation.
+Or, à peine avaitil été nommé au poste de Speaker que monsieur Duval s'est empressé d'honorer ses nouveaux amis politiques en participant à un événement éminemment politique dans la circonscription no rules, there is Erskine May, there are rulings, and there are precedents.
+What does it have to do with the Motion of No Confidence on the Speaker?

 No!
 Hon.
 Members, probably amidst all the interveners today, I am probably the youngest.

-I am probably the youngest amidst all the interveners here.
+I am probably the youngest amongst all the interveners here.
 There are parameters.
-There are rules, there is Erskine May, there are rulings, and there are precedents.
-What does it have to do with motion of No Confidence on the Speaker?
-I am here just for a job.
-I am not here for politics.
-I am not even considering which party I belong to.
+There are belong to.
 I am just doing my job.
-Please do your jobs, all of you here, at least work for this country; we are not here to play.
+Please do your jobs, all of you here; at least work for this country; we are not here to play.